vargas88hugo/Practice_NodeJS_toDo/README.md

 # Weather app

-This is a simple To Do app that adds, updates, lists and deletes the tasks entered in the command line.
+This is a simple To Do app that adds, updates, lists and deletes the tasks entered in the command line and creates persistence with a json file.
 It is my introduction with NodeJS.
-For this project I use yargs and colors packages.
+For this project I used yargs and colors packages.

 ## Requirements